ryasmi/rulr/readme.md

 ### Constraining Non-Strings

-In addition to the constrained strings, Rulr also comes with a few convenient rules to help you quickly validate non-string values.
+In addition to the constrained strings, Rulr comes with a few convenient rules to help you quickly validate non-string values.

 - [integer](./src/constrainedValues/integer/readme.md)
 - [negativeInteger](./src/constrainedValues/negativeInteger/readme.md)